 Transmission pour l'Image

-This year, João Silva will be running Transmission pour l’Image and has invited eminent figures to form the team with him.
+João Silva will be running Transmission pour l’Image and will invite eminent figures to form the team with him (list to be announce).

 João Silva - photographer, The New York Times Joao Silva, a member of the famous Bang-Bang Club, has covered many wars and conflicts over the past twenty years; he was seriously injured in Afghanistan in October 2010.

 Professor of psychiatry at the University of Toronto, Anthony Feinstein has been working on post-traumatic stress disorder in journalists for the past two decades, raising awareness on the issue.